 - Followers: 26K

 - Bio: "Celebrity Skin Expert • Registered Nurse • Founder of Nurse Jamie Skin Care • Owner of Beauty Park Spa • Beauty Diva on ExtraTV • Mother of Triplets"

-- Description: "Nurse Jamie" is a celbrity skin care expert and beauty spa owner.
-Her page features tons of content on skin care regimines, as well as tips and tricks for keeping your epithelial cells happy and happy.
+- Description: "Nurse Jamie" is a celebrity skin care expert and beauty spa owner.
+Her page features tons of content on skin care regimens, as well as tips and tricks for keeping your epithelial cells healthy and happy.
 She also regularly pins things like celebrities trying out her beauty products, including Lisa Rinna and Ashley Tisdale.

 - Run By: Christina Rafano, RN

 - Followers: 68K